The Plea Bargain Myth

 - Prosecutors in New Jersey say that repeal of the death penalty there in 2007 has made no difference in their ability to secure guilty pleas.2

 - In Alaska, plea bargaining was abolished completely in 1975.
-A 1980 study by the National Institute of Justice found that since the end of plea bargaining, "guilty pleas continued to flow in at nearly undiminished rates.
-Most defendants pled guilty even when the state offered them nothing in exchange for their cooperation."4
+A study by the National Institute of Justice found that after the end of plea bargaining, "guilty pleas continued to flow in at nearly undiminished rates.
+Most defendants pled guilty even when the state offered them nothing in exchange for their cooperation."3

 Death as a threat risks convicting the innocent

-- Many people sentenced to life and later found innocent were originally threatened with the death penalty and accepted a guilty plea and a life sentence in order to avoid an execution.
-These men are the walking evidence that plea bargaining with the death penalty is not only unethical, it is downright dangerous.
+- Many people exonerated from life sentences were originally threatened with the death penalty and chose to accept a guilty plea in order to avoid an execution.
+These individuals are the walking evidence that plea bargaining with the death penalty is not only unethical, it is downright dangerous.

 - It may be hard to imagine that an innocent person would confess to crimes they did not commit.
-But false confessions occur more often than we realize, especially when a suspect is under duress or trying to avoid a harsher punishment like death.
+But false confessions occur more often than we realize, especially when a suspect is under duress, has a mental impairment, or is fearful of a harsh punishment like death.

 Life and death are too important to be used as a bargaining chip.
 The death penalty’s many flaws don’t go away when the aim is securing a life sentence.
 Indeed, the risks only increase when innocent people are coerced to confess in order to spare their own lives.